estephe-arnaud/cognitive-swarm-agents/README.md

 ## 🚀 Overview

-"**MAKERS**" is a multi-agent system designed and implemented to collaboratively search, analyze, and synthesize information from complex document corpora (e.g., scientific research papers, technical documentation).
-It leverages Large Language Models (LLMs) through frameworks like LangGraph (for orchestration) and LlamaIndex (for advanced Retrieval Augmented Generation - RAG), with MongoDB Atlas serving as the vector database and for persisting agent states.
+"**MAKERS**" is a multi-agent system designed to collaboratively search, analyze, and synthesize information from complex document corpora (e.g., scientific research papers).
+It leverages Large Language Models (LLMs) through frameworks like LangGraph for orchestration and LlamaIndex for advanced Retrieval Augmented Generation (RAG), with MongoDB serving as the vector database and for persisting agent states.

 The primary goal of this project is to build an intelligent engine capable of:
-* Ingesting and processing large sets of documents (e.g., ArXiv papers on various topics like Machine Learning, AI, Robotics, etc., based on user queries).
+*   Ingesting and processing large sets of documents (e.g., ArXiv papers).
 *   Performing semantic searches and retrieving relevant information chunks.
-* Employing a team of specialized AI agents (Planner, ArXiv Searcher, Document Analyzer, Synthesizer, and a conceptual CrewAI team for deep document analysis) to:
+*   Employing a team of specialized AI agents (Planner, ArXiv Searcher, Document Analyzer, Synthesizer) to:
-    * Plan research tasks based on user queries.
+    *   **Plan** research tasks based on user queries.
-    * Search external sources (ArXiv) and internal knowledge bases (MongoDB).
+    *   **Search** external sources (ArXiv) and internal knowledge bases.
-    * Analyze and extract key information from documents, potentially using specialized agent teams for deep dives.
+    *   **Analyze** search results, with the capability to perform deep dives into full PDF documents via their URLs.
-    * Synthesize findings into coherent reports or answers to complex questions.
+    *   **Synthesize** all findings into a coherent, final report.
 *   Allowing for robust evaluation of its RAG and synthesis capabilities.
 *   Tracking experiments and metrics using Weights & Biases.

-This project serves as a portfolio piece demonstrating expertise in Generative AI, LLM-powered agent systems, RAG pipelines, LangGraph, CrewAI integration concepts, and MLOps practices.

 ## ✨ Features

-* **Modular Data Pipeline**: Python scripts for downloading ArXiv papers, parsing PDFs, cleaning text, chunking by tokens, and generating embeddings.
-Data is organized into corpus-specific subdirectories.
+* **Modular Data Pipeline**: Scripts for downloading ArXiv papers, parsing PDFs, cleaning text, chunking, and generating embeddings.
-* **MongoDB Atlas Integration**:
+* **MongoDB Integration**:
     * Vector store using Atlas Vector Search for semantic retrieval.
-    * Storage for document metadata and processed text chunks.
+    * Storage for document metadata and text chunks.
-    * LangGraph checkpointer backend (`MongoDBSaver`) for persistent and resumable agent workflows.
+    * LangGraph checkpointer (`MongoDBSaver`) for persistent and resumable workflows.
-* **Advanced RAG with LlamaIndex**: `RetrievalEngine` utilizing LlamaIndex with `MongoDBAtlasVectorSearch` for efficient information retrieval, supporting vector search and metadata filtering.
+* **Advanced RAG with LlamaIndex**: A `RetrievalEngine` for efficient information retrieval, supporting vector search and metadata filtering.
 * **Multi-Agent System with LangGraph**:
-    * Orchestration of specialized agents with defined roles and more generalized planning capabilities.
+    * Orchestration of specialized agents with clearly defined roles.
-    * Dynamic routing capabilities initiated by a planner and an improved rule-based router.
+    * Dynamic, state-based routing between agents.
-    * Persistent state management for complex, potentially long-running tasks.
+    * Persistent state management for complex, long-running tasks.
-* **Hybrid Agent Architecture Concept**: Includes a `DocumentAnalysisCrew` (built with CrewAI) integrated as a tool for optional in-depth analysis of specific documents by a dedicated team of sub-agents.
-* **Customizable Tools for Agents**: Includes tools for live ArXiv searching, knowledge base retrieval, and the CrewAI-powered deep document analysis.
+* **Robust Tooling for Agents**: Includes tools for live ArXiv searching, internal knowledge base retrieval, and a powerful **PDF deep-dive analysis tool** that works directly from a URL.
-* **Comprehensive Evaluation Suite**:
-    * `RagEvaluator` for retrieval metrics (Hit Rate, MRR, Precision@K).
+* **Comprehensive Evaluation Suite**: Evaluators for RAG metrics (Hit Rate, MRR) and synthesis quality (LLM-as-a-Judge).
-    * `SynthesisEvaluator` using LLM-as-a-Judge for assessing synthesis quality (relevance, faithfulness).
-    * `WandBMetricsLogger` for seamless integration with Weights & Biases experiment tracking.
-* **CLI Interface**: Python scripts (`run_ingestion.py`, `run_makers.py`, `run_evaluation.py`) to manage the system.
+* **CLI Interface**: Scripts (`run_ingestion.py`, `run_makers.py`, `run_evaluation.py`) to manage the system.
-* **Jupyter Notebooks**: For environment setup, component demonstration, experimentation, and end-to-end testing.
+* **Jupyter Notebooks**: For setup, component demonstration, and end-to-end testing.
-* **Reproducible Environment**: Defined via `environment.yml` (Conda) and `requirements.txt` (pip).
+* **Reproducible Environment**: Defined via `environment.yml` (Conda) and `requirements.txt`.
-* **Containerization**: `Dockerfile` provided for building a portable application image.
-* **API Layer (Basic)**: A FastAPI application (`src/api/main.py`) providing an endpoint to interact with the **MAKERS** system.
+* **Containerization & API**: A `Dockerfile` and a basic FastAPI layer are provided.

 ### 🛠️ Tech Stack & Architecture

 * **Core Language**: Python 3.11+
 * **LLM Orchestration**: LangGraph
-* **Specialized Agent Teams**: CrewAI (for specific sub-tasks like deep document analysis)
+* **Specialized Agent Teams**: CrewAI (for the deep document analysis sub-task)
-* **RAG & Data Indexing**: LlamaIndex (interfacing with MongoDB Atlas Vector Search)
+* **RAG & Data Indexing**: LlamaIndex
-* **LLM Interactions**: LangChain (agents, prompts, LLM wrappers).
+* **LLM Interactions**: LangChain
-* **Centralized LLM Management**: The `src/llm_services/llm_factory.py` module plays a crucial role by centralizing the instantiation of Language Models (LLMs).
-It allows for consistent selection and configuration of the LLM (OpenAI, Hugging Face API, Ollama) for all agents (LangGraph, CrewAI) and other components (like `SynthesisEvaluator`) based on parameters defined in `.env` and `config/settings.py`.
-This approach facilitates maintenance and flexibility in choosing model providers.
-It also integrates specific mechanisms like `StreamFallbackChatHuggingFace` to improve streaming compatibility for certain providers.
+* **Centralized LLM Management**: The `src/llm_services/llm_factory.py` module centralizes the instantiation of LLMs (OpenAI, Hugging Face, Ollama) for all components.
-* **Generative LLMs (Agents, Synthesis)**:
-    * **Default Provider:** Ollama (using `mistral` by default, or `OLLAMA_GENERATIVE_MODEL_NAME` from `.env`).
-    * **Configurable:** Supports OpenAI (e.g., `gpt-4o`), Hugging Face API (e.g., `Mixtral-8x7B`), and other Ollama models (e.g., `llama3`) via the `DEFAULT_LLM_MODEL_PROVIDER` variable in the `.env` file. *The instantiation and configuration of these models are managed by `src/llm_services/llm_factory.py`.*
-* **Embedding Models (RAG)**:
-    * **Default Provider:** Ollama (using `nomic-embed-text` by default, 768 dimension, or `OLLAMA_EMBEDDING_MODEL_NAME` from `.env`).
-    * **Configurable:** Supports OpenAI (e.g., `text-embedding-3-small`, 1536 dimension), Hugging Face (Sentence Transformers models like `all-MiniLM-L6-v2`, 384 dimension), and other Ollama embedding models via the `DEFAULT_EMBEDDING_PROVIDER` variable in the `.env` file.
-* **Required API Keys/Setup:**
-    * If using Ollama (default): A running Ollama instance (`OLLAMA_BASE_URL` typically `http://localhost:11434`) with the necessary models pulled (e.g., `ollama pull mistral`, `ollama pull nomic-embed-text`).
-    * If overriding to OpenAI: `OPENAI_API_KEY` is required.
-    * If overriding to Hugging Face API for generative LLMs: `HUGGINGFACE_API_KEY` is required.
-    * Local Hugging Face embeddings (Sentence Transformers) do not require an API key.
 * **Vector Database & Checkpointing**: MongoDB Atlas
-* **Data Processing**: PyMuPDF (PDF parsing), TikToken (tokenization), Pandas
-* **External APIs**: ArXiv Python library
-* **Experiment Tracking**: Weights & Biases (W&B)
+* **Experiment Tracking**: Weights & Biases
-* **Environment Management**: Conda, Pip
-* **Evaluation**: Custom evaluators, LLM-as-a-Judge
 * **API**: FastAPI, Uvicorn

 ### High-Level Architecture

-1.  **Data Ingestion**: ArXiv papers (or other documents in future extensions) are downloaded based on a specific query.
-PDFs and metadata are stored in a dynamically named subdirectory within `data/corpus/` (derived from the query or a specified corpus name).
-Documents are then parsed, chunked, embedded (configurable provider; defaults to Ollama with `nomic-embed-text`), and stored in a MongoDB collection.
-Atlas Vector Search and text indexes are created (the vector index dimension adapts to the chosen embedding model).
+1.  **Data Ingestion**: ArXiv papers are downloaded, processed, chunked, embedded, and stored in MongoDB.
+Vector search indexes are created automatically.
-2.  **User Query**: Submitted via CLI or API.
+2.  **User Query**: A user submits a research query via the CLI or API.
 3.  **LangGraph Workflow (`MAKERS`)**:
-    * *LLM instances for the agents in this workflow (Planner, ArXiv Searcher, Document Analyzer, Synthesizer) are provided by the centralized module `src/llm_services/llm_factory.py`, ensuring consistent configuration and provider selection (defaults to Ollama if not specified in `.env`) across the system.*
-    * A `ResearchPlannerAgent` creates a research plan tailored to the user query.
+    *   A `ResearchPlannerAgent` deconstructs the query into a structured plan.
-    * An improved `router_after_planner` directs flow:
-        * `ArxivSearchAgent` may search ArXiv for new papers (using `arxiv_search_tool`) based on the plan.
+    *   Based on the plan, an `ArxivSearchAgent` finds relevant new papers using the `arxiv_search_tool`.
-        * `DocumentAnalysisAgent` analyzes search results and/or retrieves relevant chunks from MongoDB (using `knowledge_base_retrieval_tool`).
-If a deep dive on a specific document is needed per the plan, it can use the `document_deep_dive_analysis_tool` (which runs the CrewAI team).
+    *   The `DocumentAnalysisAgent` receives the list of papers.
+It first reviews the summaries.
+For the most promising papers, it is **explicitly instructed to use the `document_deep_dive_analysis_tool`**, providing the PDF URL to get a full analysis of the paper's content.
-    * A `SynthesisAgent` consolidates all information into a final report/answer, respecting the language of the input query.
+    *   A `SynthesisAgent` consolidates all the collected information (summaries and deep-dive analyses) into a final, polished report.
-    * Workflow state is persisted in MongoDB using `MongoDBSaver`.
+    *   The entire workflow state is checkpointed in MongoDB at each step, ensuring persistence and resumability.
-4.  **Evaluation**: Scripts and notebooks use `RagEvaluator` and `SynthesisEvaluator`, logging results to W&B via `WandBMetricsLogger`.
+4.  **Evaluation**: Separate scripts allow for the evaluation of the RAG and Synthesis components, with results logged to W&B.

 ## 📁 Directory Structure
 ```
 makers/
-├── config/              # Configuration files (settings.py, logging_config.py)
+├── config/              # Configuration files
-├── data/                # Local data (corpus, evaluation dataset examples)
+├── data/                # Local data (corpus, evaluation datasets)
-│   ├── corpus/          # Contains subdirectories for different ingested corpora
-│   │   └── [corpus_name]/ # Dynamically created for each ingestion run
-│   │       ├── pdfs/
-│   │       └── metadata/
-│   └── evaluation/      # Example JSON evaluation dataset files
-├── notebooks/           # Jupyter notebooks for setup, demos, experiments
+├── notebooks/           # Jupyter notebooks for demonstration and testing
-├── scripts/             # CLI scripts (run_ingestion.py, run_makers.py, run_evaluation.py)
+├── scripts/             # CLI scripts (run_ingestion.py, run_makers.py)
-├── src/                 # Source code for the project
+├── src/                 # Source code
-│   ├── agents/          # Agent architectures (LangGraph) and tool definitions
+│   ├── agents/          # Agent architectures and tool definitions
-│   │   └── crewai_teams/ # CrewAI team definitions (e.g., document_analysis_crew.py)
+│   │   └── crewai_teams/ # CrewAI sub-task definitions
-│   ├── api/             # FastAPI application (main.py, schemas.py)
+│   ├── api/             # FastAPI application
-│   ├── data_processing/ # Modules for data ingestion and preprocessing
+│   ├── data_processing/ # Data ingestion and preprocessing modules
-│   ├── evaluation/      # Modules for RAG/synthesis evaluation and W&B logging
+│   ├── evaluation/      # Evaluation and W&B logging modules
-│   ├── graph/           # LangGraph workflow definition and checkpointer
+│   ├── graph/           # LangGraph workflow definition
-│   ├── llm_services/    # Modules for LLM management and instantiation (e.g., llm_factory.py)
+│   ├── llm_services/    # Centralized LLM factory
-│   ├── rag/             # RAG engine using LlamaIndex
+│   ├── rag/             # RAG engine (LlamaIndex)
-│   └── vector_store/    # MongoDB manager for collections and indexes
+│   └── vector_store/    # MongoDB management
-├── .env                 # Local environment variables (API Keys, MONGODB_URI - GIT IGNORED)
 ├── .env.example         # Example template for .env
 ├── environment.yml      # Conda environment definition
 ├── requirements.txt     # Pip requirements file
-├── Dockerfile           # Instructions to build the Docker image
+├── Dockerfile           # Docker image definition
-├── .dockerignore        # Specifies files to ignore when building the Docker image
 └── README.md            # This file
 ```